AnssiLampinen/AnssiLampinen/README.md

 ## Hi there 👋

+More informtion about me and my work on my [website](anssilampinen.com)

 <!--
 **AnssiLampinen/AnssiLampinen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.